Tenango embroidery

 Tenango is a style of embroidery which originated in the Tenango de Doria municipality in the Mexican state of Hidalgo.
 It is a commercialized version of traditional Otomi embroidery, which was developed in the 1960s in response to an economic crisis.
-It is estimated at over 1,200 artisans practice the craft in Tenango de Doria and the neighborhing municipality of San Bartolo Tutotepec.
+It is estimated that over 1,200 artisans practice the craft in Tenango de Doria and the neighborhing municipality of San Bartolo Tutotepec.